kathesch/JuliaTutorial.jl/docs/src/index.md

     Without using polymorphism we would be forced to write an ugly interface like `plot_array` and `plot_function` which would be extremely difficult for anyone to remember, and if we wanted to change anything about how we plot in general, we'd have to rewrite the code for every single one of such functions.

-# Making animations with macros
+# Making animations

-It is also possible to make simple animations in Plot.jl using macros, a for loop, and a "lambda function".
+It is also possible to make simple animations in Plots.jl.

-Lambda functions or lambdas are small, single-use functions tpyically used inside of another function call

-Let's make a sine wave which translates itself to the left.
+Let's make a sine wave which translates itself to the right.

 ```@example 1
 @gif for t in 0:0.5:6
     plot(x->sin(x-t))
 end
 ```

+There is a lot of syntax to unpack here, but I think it introduces a lot of important features of the Julia language.

+    1. `@gif` is a "macro"
+    2. `for...end` is a for loop
+    3. `0:0.5:6` is a range
+    4. `x->sin(x-t)` is an "anonymous function" or "lambda"

+## Understanding the @gif macro